krunch3r76/entropythief/README.md

 UPDATE: the project has reached icarus status and is falling to the earth. it is expected however to rise like a phoenix from the ashes.

-to put it more blandly, the latest release of entropythief utilizes rdrand instead of the system's entropy pool. this appears to have been a failure as preliminary findings point to an emulated cpu instruction. the project is undergoing a simultaneous regression and overhaul as i take concepts learned and built upon and apply it to the previous model.
+to put it blandly, the latest release of entropythief utilizes rdrand instead of the system's entropy pool. this appears to have been a failure as preliminary findings point to an emulated cpu instruction. the project is undergoing a simultaneous regression and overhaul as i take concepts learned and built upon and apply it to the previous model.

 get random bits (aka entropy) from multiple providers utilizing Intel's RDRAND cpu instruction and send to a named pipe. requests are sent whenever the named pipe falls below a set threshold.